kshedden/survival_workshop/README.md

 * __Risk set__: This is the set of units (e.g. people) in a sample at a given time who may possibly experience the event at that time.
-It is usually the set of people who have not already experienced the event and have not been censored (but the risk set may be only a subset of these people).
+It is usually the set of people who have not already experienced the event and who have not been censored (but the risk set may be only a subset of these people when using "entry times").

-* __Hazard__: This is the probability of experiencing the event in the next time unit, given that it has not already occurred (technically, this is the discrete time definition, the continuous time definition of the hazard involves rates but follows the same logic).
+* __Hazard__: This is the probability of experiencing the event in the next time unit, given that it has not already occurred (technically, this is the discrete time definition of the hazard, the continuous time definition involves rates but follows the same logic).

 Marginal survival function and hazard estimation